Our verdict

 If Nike had chosen to put airflow as a priority, we wouldn't have the internal mesh layer inside the shoe.

-To try that, we put it to the test under our bright light, and let me tell you, if they went that route, airflow would be absolutely mind-blowing.
+To try that, we put the material to the test under our bright light, and let us tell you, if they went that route, airflow would be absolutely mind-blowing.
 If you're feeling adventurous, maybe you could get a little wild and try tweaking the Wildhorse by cutting that internal layer... just saying!

 nike-wildhorse-8-microscope.JPG